 \paragraph{Zero-Knowledge Multi-Prover Interactive Proofs.} Two recent works by Chiesa et al. \cite{ChiesaFGS18} and by Grilo, Slofstra, and Yuen \cite{GriloSY19} show that \NEXP and $\MIP^*$, respectively, have {\em perfect} zero-knowledge multi-prover interactive proofs (against entangled quantum provers).

+\paragraph{Concurrent Work.} Broadbent and Grilo \cite{broadbent2019zero} construct quantum sigma protocols for QMA, that is, 3-message protocols that are zero-knowledge but have large soundness error.
+Relying on their protocol and our zero-knowledge protocol and extractable commitment, we obtain a conceptually simple constant-round zero-knowledge protocol for QMA with a negligible soundness error (in a previous version of our work, we constructed such a protocol based on earlier work of \cite{broadbent2016zero}).
+Coladangelo, Vidick, and Zhang \cite{coladangelo2019non} construct non-interactive zero-knowledge arguments with preprocessing for QMA in the common reference string model.
+The challenges tackled and corresponding techniques in our work are substantially different than those in both of the above mentioned works. \omri{Nir, note the above references to BG19 and CVZ19.}\nir{edited the above a bit}

+Ananth and La Placa \cite{Priv_Comm} developed a non-black-box quantum extraction protocol that share some of our ideas and is based on similar computational assumptions.
+They used it to obtain quantum zero-knowledge, but only against explainable non-aborting verifiers.

-\paragraph{A Word on Strict Commitments and Non-Aborting Verifiers.} In \cite{unruh2012quantum}, Unruh introduces a notion of {\em strict commitments}, which are commitments that fix not only the plaintext, but also the randomness (e.g. Blum-Micali \cite{BlumM84}).
+\paragraph{A Word on Strict Commitments and Non-Aborting Verifiers.} In \cite{unruh2012quantum}, Unruh introduces a notion of {\em strict commitments}, which are commitments that fix not only the plaintext, but also the randomness (e.g. Blum-Micali \cite{BlumM84}), and are known to exist based on injective one-way functions.
 As mentioned in our technical overview, using such commitments it is possible to obtain zero-knowledge in constant rounds {\em against non-aborting explainable verifiers} through the GK four-step template we discussed in the overview.
-Roughly speaking, this is because when considering verifiers that always open their (strict) commitments, we are assured that measuring their answer does not disturb the verifier state, as this answer is information theoretically fixed.
+Roughly speaking, this is because when considering verifiers that always open their (strict) commitments, we are assured that measuring their answer does not disturb the verifier state, as this answer is information-theoretically fixed.
 This effectively allows to perform rewinding.